RunestoneInteractive/RunestoneServer/docs/installation.rst

 .. warning::

    Note: These are the instructions for installing Runestone Server by hand environment.
 There are also `simpler Docker based instructions <https://runestoneserver.readthedocs.io/en/latest/docker/README.html>`_ available.
+I **strongly** recommend you use Docker.
+I have not tested these instructions in over two years and they are out of date.
+For example we no longer have a requirements-dev.txt file it has been replaced by pyproject.toml and poetry.lock files.
+Those files themselves are tailored to a docker environment.
+Really it is much simpler to use docker for all this and you don't lose anything in terms of development speed.

 #.
 Install python.